-The BluePump is more easy to install than any other handpump.
-BluePump dealers provide training on demand as well as a quick update for local pump mechanics that are already familiar with the installation of another type of commonly used handpumps such as Afridev and the India MK2.
+The BluePump can be installed (Click here) in a few hours by two persons up to 100m deep, without the need for a tripod or other special complicated tools.
+BluePump dealers provide training on demand as well as a quick update for local pump mechanics that are already familiar with the installation of another type of handpump, such as Afridev and the India MK2.

 The riser pipes of the BluePump are made of strong BOODE PVC pipes, which are connected to each other with custom-made PVC glue-sockets.
 PVC pipes are perfect for all types of groundwater, they are relatively light and easy to work with.
 However, when many PVC pipes are suspended in a borehole, due to the total weight they will stretch up and down during pumping.
 With time this can cause small cracks and leaks.
 To overcome this problem, we have developed for the BluePump a "Bottom Support System (BSS).
 Over 800 BluePumps are installed with the BSS, it's now a proven technology that makes installation easy and avoids PVC pipes to break.